marcoguerri/marcoguerri.github.io/_includes/about.markdown

 About
 =====
-My name is **Marco Guerri**, I was born in 1988 in Modena, Italy.
-I studied Computer Engineering at University of Modena and Reggio Emilia and I currently work at CERN, the Conseil Européen pour la Recherche Nucléaire or European Council for Nuclear Research.
+I was born in Modena, Italy, too many years ago.
+I studied Computer Engineering at University of Modena and Reggio Emilia and I currently work at CERN, the European Organization for Nuclear Research.

-My daily job involves both software development and working with enterprise level hardware.
-My team is responsible for managing the CPU and storage servers deployed in the CERN Data Centre in Geneva (Switzerland) and Budapest (Hungary) and for developing a collection of software related to hardware monitoring and capacity management.
+The usefulness of this blog is highly questionable.
+This is meant to be mostly a place for myself, a place where to dump ideas and experiments in a slightly more formal way than it would normally happen on my notebook (yeah, old school).

 {% comment %}
 Softwares behind this blog